 With a worldwide footprint in the world of underground electronic music, the members of the Detroit Techno Militia are no strangers to touring and life on the road.
 In 2008 a group of DTM techno soldiers embarked on a 3 week international tour, appropriately named the "RECON:313 European Tour".
 In 2010, the Detroit Techno Militia launched the month-long "2010 Solidarity Tour" which culminated in a performance in front of thousands of party-goers at the Pact Festival in Eindhoven, Netherlands on Queen's Day.
 In April of 2011, DTM followed up with the "2011 European Tour".
 This six week long adventure featured 14 shows in seven different European countries, and included an eight hour DJ set by the DTM 2x4 (DJ Seoul and T.Linder performing on four turntables and two mixers) at the 20th Anniversary of the legendary German nightclub, Tresor:Berlin.

 After years of incorporation, in early 2007 Detroit Techno Militia formally launched their record label in a partnership with Cratesavers Muzik.
 After three very successful 12" vinyl EP releases, DTM001, DTM002, and DTM003, they amicably split with Cratesavers and took all of the responsibilities in-house.
 Their next two 12" vinyl EPs, DTM004, and DTM005 were independently released and distributed.
+They now have over 18 releases to date.
 Many of these releases have been charted and played by some of the biggest international names in techno music.
 DTM's music is regularly featured by legendary DJ, Dave Clarke on his radio show "White Noise" on the Dutch national radio station, 3VOOR12.
 Today, the Detroit Techno Militia continues to release music on their own vinyl label, their digital label: "DTM Digital", and other internationally distributed record labels.

 With over a decade under their belt, Detroit Techno Militia received a prestigious Detroit Music Award for Best Electronic Group.
 This award is voted on by their peers in the music industry in Detroit.
 DJ Psycho has also received two individual awards for Best Hip Hop DJ, proving once again that this vinyl master will not be contained to just one genre.